chisui/dakka/thesis/main.md

 The map itself is parametrized by the type of key used.
 A lookup function may then have the signature `lookup :: k v -> HMap k -> Maybe v` and `insert :: k v -> v -> HMap k -> HMap k`.

-There are ways to implement a completly typesafe variant of `HMap`, but if there is no way of manipulating the map directly it is safe to use `unsafeCoerce` as long as the API is safe.
+There are ways to implement a completely typesafe variant of `HMap`, but if there is no way of manipulating the map directly it is safe to use `unsafeCoerce` as long as the API is safe.

 The base for this `HMap` will be a standard `Data.Map.Map`.
 To be able to use that map both keys and values have to be of a single type.